-Find out more in this post about the advantages of buying DJI Smart controllers and who they are most appropriate for.
+Is DJI smart controller worth it?
+The DJI smart controller is indeed worthwhile, particularly for those who value sturdiness, larger displays, multi-drone compatibility, and long battery lives.
+Find out more about the advantages of buying DJI Smart controllers and who they are most appropriate for.

 The new DJI Smart Controller is made specifically to improve the experience of flying the Mavic Air 2, Mavic 2 Pro, and Zoom as well as Phantom 4 Pro.